-Do you want to go to Greece, but are freaked out by the accommodation prices in Mykonos and Santorini in August?
+Do you want to visit Greece, but are freaked out by the accommodation prices in Mykonos and Santorini in August?
 Fear not – Greece doesn’t need to be expensive.
 Here are some tips for people looking for the cheapest time to go to Greece.

 Cheapest time to go to Greece

-If you do some research, you will realize that even the most expensive areas to visit in Greece can be very affordable in terms of accommodation if you visit during the less busy times of year, or what is known as off-season.
+In fact, even the most expensive areas to visit in Greece can be very affordable in terms of accommodation.
+If you are able to visit during the shoulder season or the off-season, you will be pleasantly surprised.

 When is the peak season in Greece?